John-Cavalcanti/Angular-BuzzFeed-Clone/README.md

 ## How to run

+Inside this directory run `cd web-app` to open the front end project directory.

-Run `ng serve` for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.